 - 8.6.1.
 A retake is the repeat of a module following failure at a previous attempt including failure due to Non Submission.
-Retakes normally involve reenrolment, attendance, payment of tuition fee and completion of all elements of the module, and the submission of all assessments.
+Retakes normally involve re-enrolment, attendance, payment of tuition fee and completion of all elements of the module, and the submission of all assessments.
 They count towards the value of academic credit for which students must normally be registered in an academic year.
 The assessment mark(s) for a retake of a module is not capped.
 A Professional, Statutory and Regulatory Body may exclude module retakes. - 8.6.2.
-If a student fails a retake module assessment at the first attempt, they are eligible for one capped resit, unless specified otherwise by the approved course regulations or the relevant Professional, Statutory and Regulatory Body. - 8.6.3.
+As per regulation 4.2.6, a retake will be carried out in the original language of instruction and assessment. - 8.6.3.
+If a student fails a retake module assessment at the first attempt, they are eligible for one capped resit, unless specified otherwise by the approved course regulations or the relevant Professional, Statutory and Regulatory Body. - 8.6.4.
 If a Level 3 student fails a resit of a retake module, but has passed at least 80 Level 3 credits overall (including compensated modules) they will be permitted a 'Level 3 accelerated retake progression route' for up to 40 credits to allow progression to Level 4 if passed successfully.
 The grade for this exceptional alternative assessment will be capped at 40%.
-The accelerated retake may be compensated if the student achieves both a grade of 30% 39% in the accelerated retake and a pass overall of 40% or more at Level 3, providing that a maximum of two modules and 40 credits may be compensated overall at Level 3. - 8.6.4.
-The module retake mark will replace the mark from the first attempt.
-In the event of failure of the retake of the module, if the mark achieved for the original module attempt is the higher module mark, the higher mark, or best fail, will stand. - 8.6.5.
-Where a retake is granted, the student must normally attempt the same module that they originally attempted. - 8.6.6.
-If a student does not submit to the assessment for the retake, this will count as one failed attempt. - 8.6.7.
+The accelerated retake may be compensated if the student achieves both a grade of 30% 39% in the accelerated retake and a pass overall of 40% or more at Level 3, providing that a maximum of two modules to a total of 40 credits may be compensated overall at Level 3. - 8.6.5.
+Where a student passes a retake, the module retake mark will replace the mark from the first attempt. - 8.6.6.
+In the event of failure of the retake of the module, if the mark achieved for the original module attempt is the higher module mark, the higher mark, or best fail, will stand. - 8.6.7.
+Where a retake is granted, the student must normally attempt the same module that they originally attempted.
+Where a student is required to attempt a different module, a further retake will not be permitted. - 8.6.8.
+If a student does not submit to the assessment for the retake, this will count as one failed attempt. - 8.6.9.
 Transcripts shall list both the first attempt and the retake of the modules.